boxalino/rtux-integration-shopware/README.md

 # Boxalino Real Time User Experience (RTUX) Integration - Shopware6

 ## Introduction
-This repository is to be used as a sample on how to integrate and define desired Boxalino features.
+This repository is provided as guidelines (tutorials) on how to integrate and define desired Boxalino features.
 The integration is managed by the client.
 Boxalino can provide further documentation and assistance upon request.